kdwils/blog/content/posts/installing-nginx-ingress-controller-and-cert-manager.md

 ## Testing it all out

 We'll be deploying a sample hello world service to test it all out.
-We'll be using a [go service](https://github.com/kdwils/go-hello) I used for testing our CI/CD with tailscale and github actions.
+We'll be using a [go service](https://github.com/kdwils/go-hello) I used for testing out CI/CD with tailscale and github actions.
 I'll probably create a post for this later.

 First, lets note the annotations on the Ingress.